Learn the Basics of Interface Builder

 In the Document Outline, select the view controller, and then select the Identity inspector.
 The template that you chose when creating the project has set the Custom Class to

-ViewController.
-Open the Assistant editor
+then open the Assistant editor

 to see the definition of